coin-sequence/coinsequence-core/README.md

   - To know if Node.js is installed, run `node --version` you should see a response like `vX.X.X`.
   - If Node.js is not installed, head over to [How to install Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)

-- **NPM**
+- **npm**

-  - To know if NPM is installed, run `npm --version` you should see a response like `x.x.x`.
+  - To know if npm is installed, run `npm --version` you should see a response like `x.x.x`.
-  - If NPM is not installed, head over to [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+  - If npm is not installed, head over to [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 - **Slither**

   - To know if Slither is installed, run `slither --version` you should see a response like `x.x.x`.
   - If Slither is not installed, head over to [How to install Slither](https://github.com/crytic/slither?tab=readme-ov-file#how-to-install)